Your Website: Starting from Zero

 Make sure you have web analytics installed.
 Without them, you have no idea how your website is performing.
 We have met people who have been online for years with just a handful of visits each week.

 We recommend Google Analytics.
 It’s free, and it provides lots of information.
-We also like HubSpot’s LeadIn, which is also currently free.
-Your web host may offer analytics, too.
+There are other options, including Clicky, Jetpack, and Adobe Analytics.
 None of these tools will provide any benefit until they’re installed, so you should get them in place as soon as possible.
 After a couple of weeks, you’ll have enough data to see where you are.
 If you’re getting 100 or more visits a day, you’re not at zero.
-If you see 10 or fewer, you are.
+If you see 10 or fewer, you basically are.

 Make sure to filter your own visits and the visits made by your team out of the data.
 If your receptionist opens your website every day in the morning and after lunch, you’re not getting visits from two potential clients each day.
 Your analytics will make it look as though you are, but that’s misleading.
 You want accurate data.